reald/uv-k5-firmware-custom/README.md

 For flashing [k5prog](https://github.com/nica-f/k5prog) can be used:

 1. Backup your device!
 1. Press PTT while turning the radio on.
 Will not work if cable is already plugged.
-White LED must flash.
+White LED must be on.
 1. Connect the programming cable
 1. Run `k5prog -b firmware.bin -F -YYY`

 The `firmware.packed.bin` file can be flashed with the official flash tool.
+If device does not boot after flashing something was wrong.
+Try reflashing another firmware or a different flash tool.

 ### Usage